Cameroon War: War chronology

 On 22 April 1955, the UPC published the "Proclamation Commune," which at the time, was considered a unilateral independence manifesto.
 However, the colonial administration viewed it as an unnecessary provocation.

 Slowly, the French began to focus their energies on quelling the UPC movement, by stifling its leaders and their supporters.
 By May 1955, Um Nyobe and his peers went into hiding.

 On 22 May 1955, pro-independence riots broke out in Cameroon's major cities, Douala and Yaounde.
 These riots would continue on until 30 May 1955, when they were shut down by new French Colonial High Commissioner, Roland Pré.
 Following the riots, on 13 July 1955, French authorities officially banned the UPC.
 In the Sanaga-Maritime, the region of the country that contains the nation's largest cities Douala and Yaounde, the French Administration repressed these riots.

 On 18 December 1956, the UPC began boycotting legislative elections.
 They enacted a "zone de maintien de l’ordre" at Sanaga-Maritime to squash nationalist upheaval.
 This designation gave the French the authority to exert any military force on Cameroonians living in Sanaga-Maritime.
 In retaliation, the UPC established an armed branch of their party called Organizational National Committee (CNO).
 From this moment, the war had officially begun.

 As tensions heightened, the French quickly tried to retain order in the area.
-They brought in a lieutenant colonel, Jean Lamberton, from French Indochine to lead these efforts.
+They brought in a lieutenant colonel, Jean Lamberton, from French Indochina to lead these efforts.
 From 9 December 1957, through 1958, Lamberton enacted what was known was the Cameroon Pacification Zone (ZoPac).
 In this zone, locals were placed into camps and surveilled by the colonial army.
 The culmination of this pacification program was Um Nyobe's assassination in September 1958.

 From 18 January 1957, to 25 May 1959, French authorities installed a similar martial zone in western regions of Cameroon.
 This region of the country is home to two of the nation's largest ethnic groups, the Bamileke and the Bassa.
 Localizing the conflict within the Bamileke region also served to quell the power of Bamileke elites.
 However, Bamileke and Bassa forces continually challenged the French rule.

 In January 1959, the Cameroonian Liberation Army began fighting for Cameroon to become an independent nation.
 From this moment, the Cameroonians and the French were engaged in a fully fledged war.

 On 1 January 1960, Cameroon gained independence, and Ahmadou Ahidjo became the nation's first President.